Yogendergodara/netflix-clone/README.md

 # netflix-clone
-clone of netflix website using frontend
+clone of netflix website using HTML and CSS
+Pratcing skills in HTML and CSS